Netherlands in World War II: Allied invasion

 In the east of North Brabant and in Limburg, British and American forces during Operation Aintree managed to defeat the remaining German forces west of the Meuse between late September and early December 1944 by destroying the German bridgehead between the Meuse and the Peel marshes.
 During the offensive, the only tank battle ever fought on Dutch soil took place at Overloon.

 The city centre of Den Bosch after liberation, November 1944.

 At the same time, the Allies also advanced into the province of Zeeland.
 At the start of October 1944, the Germans still occupied Walcheren and dominated the Scheldt estuary and its approaches to the port of Antwerp.
 The crushing need for the shipping port at Antwerp forced the Battle of the Scheldt, in which First Canadian Army fought on both sides of the estuary during the month to clear the waterways.
 Large battles were fought to clear the Breskens Pocket, Woensdrecht and the Zuid-Beveland Peninsula of German forces, primarily occupied by reserve Wehrmacht units composed of convalescents and the medically unfit (dubbed "stomach" units for their ulcers) as well as German paratroopers of Battle Group Chill.

 By 31 October, resistance south of the Scheldt had collapsed, and the Canadian 2nd Infantry Division, British 52nd (Lowland) Division and 4th Special Service Brigade all made attacks on Walcheren Island.
 Strong German defences made a landing very difficult, and the Allies responded by bombing the dikes of Walcheren at Westkapelle, Vlissingen and Veere to flood the island.
 Though the Allies had warned residents with pamphlets, 180 inhabitants of Westkappelle died.
 The coastal guns on Walcheren were silenced in the opening days of November and the Scheldt battle declared over.
 No German forces remained intact along the 64 mi path to Antwerp.

 After the offensive on the Scheldt, Operation Pheasant was launched in conjunction to liberate North Brabant.
-The offensive after some resistance liberated most of region; the cities of Tilburg, 's-Hertogenbosch, Willemstad and Roosendaal were liberated by British forces.
-Bergen Op Zoom was taken by the Canadians and the Polish 1st Armoured Division led by General Maczek liberated the city of Breda without any civilian casualties on 29 October 1944.
-The operation as a whole also broke the German positions that had defended the region along its canals and rivers.
+After some resistance, the offensive liberated most of the region, including Tilburg, 's-Hertogenbosch, Willemstad and Roosendaal by the British; Bergen Op Zoom by the Canadians; and Breda by the Polish 1st Armoured Division led by General Maczek.

+In early March 1945, the 784th Tank Battalion—one of only three African-American battalions in the US Army—liberated 15 settlements in North Limburg, including Roermond and Venlo, and gave many Dutch citizens their first encounters with Black people.

 1944–1945

-After securing the shipping route to Antwerp, the Allied army then focused its efforts on the invasion of Germany, ensuring that the north—including some 4.5 million Dutch residents—would remain occupied until near the end of the war, as food and fuel supplies began to run out.
+After securing the shipping route to Antwerp, the Allied army focused its efforts on the invasion of Germany, ensuring that the north—including some 4.5 million Dutch residents—would remain occupied until near the end of the war, as food and fuel supplies began to run out.

 From September 1944, trams were the only public transport allowed in The Netherlands; on 9 October, these too came to a halt as the supply of electricity to civilians was permanently stopped.
 The ongoing seizure of civilian bicycles further crippled the movement of Dutch civilians.